-CARLO NERO: Mostly in was in Croatia.
-Ultimately in Croatia.
-But we had—we were in a situation where Angelina Jolie had said "Well, I can be available to do some scenes for this film, the scenes that I am involved in.
+CARLO NERO: Most of it in Croatia.
+Ultimately, in Croatia.
+But we had—we were in a situation where Angelina Jolie had said, "Well, I can be available to do some scenes for this film, the scenes that I’m involved in."
 So, we were in a situation where we had her available to do these scenes, but sort of no money, no financing to do it.
-So Vanessa, through her ways and means, put a bit of money together to shoot these scenes with Angelina, and we did this over a couple of weekends.
-One weekend in London and in—
+So, Vanessa, through her ways and means, put a bit of money together to shoot these scenes with Angelina, and we did this over a couple of weekends—one weekend in London and in—

-AMY GOODMAN: Moazzam’s father and others
+AMY GOODMAN: Moazzam’s father and others.

 VANESSA REDGRAVE: Moazzam’s father, yes.
-The mother of Murat Kurnaz, a German citizen and her lawyer, who was released last August, and some of the other families.
+The mother of Murat Kurnaz, German citizen, and her lawyer, who was released last August, and some of the other families.
+And we came to lobby—

-VANESSA REDGRAVE: And we came to lobby Washington and New York to raise the whole issue of—that here is a concentration camp, and we are all part of this, and we–we wanted to help the families as only the families could get across what is at stake for their sons, husbands, and that they should be released.
-We had some wonderful support from Desmond Tutu — not talking about financial support.
+VANESSA REDGRAVE: —Washington and New York to raise the whole issue of—that here is a concentration camp, and we are all part of this.
+And we wanted to help the families, as only the families could get across what’s at stake for their sons, husbands, and that they should be released.
+And we had some wonderful support from Desmond Tutu.
+I’m not talking about financial support.
 We just raised that as best we could.
-But, Desmond Tutu supported us.
-Terry Wait came on the lobby, because he is, I guess, the only Englishman or—who was imprisoned by the Hezbollah and held in dark detention, blindfolded for I think it was five years.
-There are a number of British guys still in Guantanamo.
-They are not citizens.
-They are residents.
-But their families are British, and the British government has refused to have them back.
-Whereas Mrs. Merkel, the Chancellor of Germany, when [inaudible] the lawyer for Murat, wrote to her, when she got elected.
-She answered him in three days and said "yes, and I am going to Washington shortly, as you rightly point out, to ask for him to be released to Germany.
-And over a few months or whatever it was to have to be done, he was released last August.
-I was in Germany at the time, and landed in Ramsburg in a large plane with about thirty soldiers, and released, and he gave press conferences.
-But there are still about ten who are residents and who should be returned to Britain, to their families.
+Desmond Tutu supported us.
+Terry Waite came on the lobby, because he’s, I guess, the only Englishman or—who was imprisoned by the Hezbollah and held in dark detention, blindfolded for—I think it was five years.
+Well, there are a number of British guys still in Guantanamo.
+They’re not citizens; they’re residents.
+But their families are British.
+And the British government has refused to have them back, whereas Mrs. Merkel, the chancellor of Germany, when Bernhard Docke, the lawyer for Murat Kurnaz, wrote to her when she got elected, she answered him in three days and said, "Yes, I am going to Washington shortly, as you rightly point out, and I am going to ask for Murat Kurnaz to be released to Germany."
+And over a few months of all whatever it was that had to be done, he was released last August—I was in Germany at the time—and landed in Ramsberg in a large plane with about 30 soldiers and released, and he gave press conferences.
+But there are still about 10 who are residents and who should be returned to Britain to their families.

-AMY GOODMAN: Your reaction to that, and also being a British citizen in Blair country, coming to his partner in the war on Iraq, and in a number of these detentions, your reaction — coming here and watching this news on US soil?
+AMY GOODMAN: Your reaction to that, and also, being a British citizen in Blair country, coming to his partner in the war on Iraq and in a number of these detentions, your reaction, coming here and watching this news on U.S. soil?

-VANESSA REDGRAVE: Well, certainly my first reaction is that whenever I see a judge or group—a bench of judges basing their opinion not on politics and not on their careers, but on international human rights law, Geneva conventions, the American constitution, for instance also, I am very, very happy because that’s proof of some of the strength that still lies in some judges.
-There’s a— you referred to Guantanamo.
-What is, I think, extremely alarming is the fact that in Britain, as in Russia and in the United States, are the governments over these last few years, have tried to take actions, and have certainly said it in words, which would deprive the judges of their power to declare a government being in the wrong.
-Now this is very difficult for a government when the judges in the land tell them they are wrong.
+VANESSA REDGRAVE: Well, certainly, my first reaction is that whenever I see a judge or group—a bench of judges basing their opinion not on politics and not on their careers, but on international human rights law, Geneva Conventions, the American Constitution, for instance, also, I am very, very happy, because that’s proof of some of the strength that still lies in some judges.
+There’s a—having referred to Guantanamo, what is, I think, extremely alarming is the fact that in Britain, as in Russia, and in the United States, the governments over these last few years have tried to take actions, and have certainly said it in words, which would deprive the judges of their power to declare a government being in the wrong.
+Now, this is very difficult for a government, when the judges in the land tell them they’re wrong.
 In America, you’ve got the Supreme Court.
 We have the House of Lords.
-And thank goodness for our House of Lords, where our judges, who are Lords, have time and again denounced the government in legal and very passionate terms too, for the laws that have been past that have absolutely struck at the bases of democracy in Britain.
+And thank goodness for our House of Lords, where our judges, who are lords, have time and again denounced the government in legal terms—and very passionate terms, too—for the laws that have been passed that have absolutely struck at the bases of democracy in Britain.
 And the same has happened in Russia.
-In Russia there is not one judge left who will give an opinion based on international or human rights law, not one, because they’ve been—the system has now totally prevented this, which is why you see Gary Kasparov coming out very courageously —- the chess player.
+In Russia, there is not one judge left who will give an opinion based on international law or human rights law, not one, because they’ve been—the system has now totally prevented this, which is why you see Garry Kasparov coming out very courageously, the chess player.

 AMY GOODMAN: Have you met Prime Minister Tony Blair?

-VANESSA REDGRAVE: Yes, I have.
+VANESSA REDGRAVE: Yes, I have, yes.

 AMY GOODMAN: Have you talked to him about these issues, as well as the war in Iraq and his support for it?

-AMY GOODMAN: And now two men have —
+AMY GOODMAN: And now two men—

 VANESSA REDGRAVE: So I admire her very much.

-AMY GOODMAN: I am Amy Goodman, as we continue our discussion with Oscar award-winning filmmaker, British actress and human rights activist Vanessa Redgrave, and Carlo Nero, her son, also British filmmaker, director, co-wrote the screenplay with Wallace Shawn, of a film airing on HBO tonight called The Fever, that stars Vanessa Redgrave, as well as other actors.
-Vanessa, last night our new Democracy Now! producer, Anjali Kumat and I went to the Booth Theater to see you in The Year Of Magical Thinking, another one-woman show.
-Talk about this performance, your performance, and Joan Didion’s book, the story behind this play and book?
+AMY GOODMAN: We continue our discussion with Oscar award-winning filmmaker, British actress and human rights activist Vanessa Redgrave and Carlo Nero, her son, also British filmmaker, director, co-wrote the screenplay with Wallace Shawn of a film airing tonight on HBO 9:30 Eastern Standard Time called The Fever, that stars Vanessa Redgrave, as well as other actors.
+Vanessa, last night, Anjali Kamat and I, our new Democracy Now! producer, went over to the Booth Theatre to see you in The Year of Magical Thinking, another one-woman show.
+Talk about this performance, your performance, and Joan Didion’s book, the story behind this play and book.